 - Flexible Views: Some events require insights from historical and external data to prevent oversells and lost sales.

-- Improved return on investment (ROI): Because inventory sitting in a warehouse represents tied up cash, you want to hold the least amount of stock possible while still serving customer needs.
+- Improved return on investment (ROI): Because inventory sitting in a warehouse represents tied up cash, visibility helps to hold the least amount of stock possible while still serving customer needs.

 Top Inventory Visibility Challenges